Rhizoctonia: Current status

 Molecular research, based on cladistic analysis of DNA sequences, places Rhizoctonia within the family Ceratobasidiaceae.
 The genus is only monophyletic, however, if species of Ceratobasidium (excluding the type) and Ceratorhiza are included as synonyms, since there is no apparent distinction between these species and species of Rhizoctonia.
 DNA sequencing has also confirmed the synonymy of Uthatobasidium, Oncobasidium, and Koleroga.

 Following changes to the International Code of Nomenclature for algae, fungi, and plants, the practice of giving different names to teleomorph and anamorph forms of the same fungus was discontinued, meaning that Thanatephorus became a synonym of the earlier name Rhizoctonia.
-In its current sense, therefore, the genus Rhizoctonia includes both anamorphic and teleomorphic fungi.
-Not all species referred to Ceratobasidium or Thanatephorus have yet been combined in Rhizoctonia, however.
+The problematic application of various anamorph/teleomorph names within Ceratobasidiaceae was rectified in 2025 with the recognition of a unified Rhizoctonia, formalised by the transfer of 32 names from Moniliopsis, Ceratobasidium, Thanatephorus, Uthatobasidium, Koleroga, Cejpomyces, Oncobasidium, Ypsilonidium, Ceratorhiza, and Tofispora.

 Redisposition of former species

-A comprehensive survey and redisposition of old species names in Rhizoctonia was published in 1994 by Andersen & Stalpers.
-Only a few frequently used names are listed below.
-Many older names are of uncertain application or were never validly published, or both.
+The most recent comprehensive review of names in Rhizoctonia and allied genera was completed in 2025 by O'Donnell et al. Names previously placed within Rhizoctonia or its generic synonyms that are now placed in other genera are listed below.
+Refer to O'Donnell et al. (2025) for a summary of 66 invalid/illegitimate names and 34 names of uncertain application (nomina dubia).